Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

       * `Query` - Type: `string` - The query that will be run per asset, to return its software inventory records. `{{AssetID}}` - in the query will be replaced by each assets primary key value, whose column is defined in the `AssetIDColumn` property. **NOTE**: this is NOT being processed as a template (note the absence of the full stop). **ALSO NOTE**: This is not used when importing assets from **Certero, Arc or Workspace One**.
       * `Clauses` - Type: `array` - Only used whem importing assets from **Azure Resource Query/Arc**.
 A list of clauses to pass to the Log Analytics query API to return Software Inventory records for imported assets. `{{AssetID}}` - in the query will be replaced by each assets primary key value, whose column is defined in the `AssetIDColumn` property. **NOTE**: this is NOT being processed as a template (note the absence of the full stop).
       * `Mapping` - Type: `object` - A key-value pair list of mapping in the format `"Hornbill Column": "Mapped Value"`, maps data into the software inventory records
+  * `AssetTypeFieldMapping` - Type: `object` - Maps data in to the type-specific Asset record, so the same rules as `AssetGenericFieldMapping` and `AssetTypeFieldMapping` detailed below. **NOTE**: if `AssetTypeFieldMapping` is supplied against the asset type, then the generic `AssetTypeFieldMapping` object below will be ignored.
+If this is not provided, or is an empty object, then the tool will use the `AssetTypeFieldMapping` columns below as the default.
+This allows for the import of assets of multiple classes using the same configuration file.

 #### AssetGenericFieldMapping